-inere is an example at the beginning: Gap u.
-Rwanda's Untouchable Trib ре Twenty years after the Rwandan genocide, there's been0 (END) study devoted to the history and hatred between two of the nation's tribes: Hutus and Tutsis.
+Rwanda's Untouchable Trib рe Twenty years after the Rwandan genocide, there's been0 (END) study devoted to the history and hatred between two of the 0. endless nation's tribes: Hutus and Tutsis.
 Yet little is ever said about Rwanda's little-known third tribe: the Batwa.
-Despite the fact that 0. endless anthropologists say these are the region's original forest-dwelling1 (INHABIT), the estimated 34,000 Batwa make up just 0.4 1. percent of the population and exist at the margins of society.
-While Rwanda turns into a prosperous nation with a fast-growing economy, the Batwa are being left behind - by extreme2 2.
-(POOR) and a lack of public services.
-Shockingly, 77 percent of them are illiterate - more than twice the national average - and 30 3. percent are unemployed, compared with the national average of 3.4 percent.
-Those who do work are3 (PRIMARY) potters, a trade long associated with the Batwa but for which they earn almost 4. nothing.
-5. "The Batwa culture could completely disappear in years to come," says Jolly Kemigabo, Africa4 (REGION) manager of Minority Rights Group International.
-6. Several reasons explain the Batwa's marginalized status within Rwandan society, and negative stereotypes form the root of the 7. problem.
-The tribe has been socially excluded by Tutsis and Hutus for being an uncivilized and uneducated minority.
-"They are being5 (SYSTEM) marginalized and disrespected for not having 8. resources.
-Still, today members of other tribes will even refuse to touch them," says Susan Thomson, assistant professor of peace and conflict studies at the University of Colgate.
-9. And the6 (ECONOMY) growth that is boosting the lives of Rwandans at large is threatening the Batwa's traditional hunter- 10. gatherer lifestyle and forest-dwelling customs.
-Many were displaced from their homes and stripped of their land without7 (COMPENSATE) during the creation of Rwanda's world-renowned national parks, leaving 47 percent of the Batwa without farmland or the means to earn a living.
-12. Sadly, the Batwa have not shared in the country's growth that benefits so many of their fellow Rwandans, nor were they spared the 8 (BRUTAL) of the 1994 genocide.
+Despite the fact that anthropologists say these are the region's original forest-dwelling 1 (INHABIT), the estimated 34,000 Batwa make up just 0.4 1. percent of the population and exist at the margins of society.
+While Rwanda turns into a prosperous nation with a fast-growing 2. economy, the Batwa are being left behind - by extreme2 (POOR) and a lack of public services.
+Shockingly, 77 percent of 3. them are illiterate - more than twice the national average - and 30 percent are unemployed, compared with the national average of 3.4 percent.
+Those who do work are3 (PRIMARY) potters, a 4. trade long associated with the Batwa but for which they earn almost l nothing.
+5. "The Batwa culture could completely disappear in years to come," says Jolly Kemigabo, Africa4 (REGION) manager of Minority 6.
+Rights Group International.
+Several reasons explain the Batwa's marginalized status within Rwandan society, and negative stereotypes form the root of the 7. problem.
+The tribe has been socially excluded by Tutsis and Hutus 8. for being an uncivilized and uneducated minority.
+"They are being 0.
+5 (SYSTEM) marginalized and disrespected for not having 9. resources.
+Still, today members of other tribes will even refuse to touch them," says Susan Thomson, assistant professor of peace 9. and conflict studies at the University of Colgate.
+10. And the6 (ECONOMY) growth that is boosting the lives of 10.
+Rwandans at large is threatening the Batwa's traditional hunter- 11. gatherer lifestyle and forest-dwelling customs.
+Many were ' ' ' displaced from their homes and stripped of their land without7

+Sadly, the Batwa have not shared in the country's growth that benefits so many of their fellow Rwandans, nor were they spared the 8 (BRUTAL) of the 1994 genocide.
 Many fled, some joined the killing mobs and others became victims.
 After the tragedy, Rwanda's National Unity and reconciliation policies were set in place to heal tribal wounds and ease tensions.
 Today every citizen is identified as Rwandan, 9 (REGARD) of ethnicity.
 Still, this well-intentioned social program has not been particularly 10 (HELP) for the Batwa.
 Banning the mention of ethnicity makes it extremely difficult to design policies that address the specific needs of this community - namely access to land and education - and prohibits international organizations from supplying them with aid by virtue of being an indigenous group.
 And what is their 11 (RESPOND)?
 Choosing to bypass some of the 12 (RESTRICT) by organizing themselves under associations with euphemistic names like the Rwandese Community of Potters.